praegnanz-de/videosws/README.md

 True, if your player provides an API, wich works for both &lt;video&gt; and the flash fallback.

 #### `flags.unifiedLook` (boolean)
-True, if your player's flash fallback and the native video player looks the same.
+True, if your player’s flash fallback and the native video player looks the same.

 #### `flags.fullscreen` (boolean)
 True, if your player has native fullscreen support.